cairo-book/cairo-book/src/ch01-02-hello-world.md

 ## Hello, World

-Now that you’ve installed Cairo, it’s time to write your first Cairo program.
+Now that you’ve installed Cairo through Scarb, it’s time to write your first Cairo program.
 It’s traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!